 Lean Leader Certification Program

-Over four non-consecutive weeks, each participant will experience a series of learning modules focusing on the four key phases of Lean implementation: Plan, Pilot, Deploy and Integrate.
+The 4 weeks of training are mapped to the Ohio State Lean Leadership Experience Body of Knowledge.
 In between the weeks of training, students need to apply the methods that they have learned in operations at their own companies and present their results to the class.

-It is required that each participant in the program have a corporate sponsor to attest to the participant´s qualification for the program and to the results achieved through the homework assignments.
+Each participant in the program must have a corporate sponsor to attest to the participant´s qualification for the program and to the results achieved through the homework assignments.
+Participants who successfully complete the four-week training and mentoring program, pass the two-hour certification exam and demonstrate successful implementation in their own facility will receive a Lean Leader Certification from Fisher College of Business.

 Program Details

-| WHO: | Middle and top-level executives at any company who seek the essential knowledge necessary to drive Lean throughout their entire organization. |
+Middle and top-level executives at any company who seek the essential knowledge necessary to drive Lean throughout their entire organization.

-| PREREQUISITES: | Each participant must have a corporate sponsor to attest to the participant’s qualification and to the results achieved through the homework assignments. |
+Each participant must have a corporate sponsor to attest to the participant’s qualification and to the results achieved through the homework assignments.

 Program Components